-- index (mandatory): The name of the index that should be created. - body (optional): The body for the create index API call. - request-params (optional): A structure containing any request parameters that are allowed by the create index API.
+- index (mandatory): One or more names of the indices that should be created.
+If only one index should be created, you can use a string otherwise this needs to be a list of strings. - body (optional): The body for the create index API call. - request-params (optional): A structure containing any request parameters that are allowed by the create index API.